mcramileux/javascript-coding-game/README.md

 # JavaScript Coding Game
-Fourth Challenge (JavaScript and Web APIs)
+Fourth Challenge (JavaScript and Web APIs: Code Quiz)

 ## Description
 This application was created to apply what has been taught on JavaScript and Web APIs by building a javascript coding quiz.
 The coding quiz has five questions and must be answered on alloted time.
 If the answer is incorrect, the time will decrease by ten seconds.